 - pervious pavement

-- downspout planter box
+- planter box

 - drainage area

-- [] property line
+- property line

 - 2015 Aerial: NJOIT, OGIS

-Pervious pavement can be installed in the northern section parking spaces to capture and infiltrate the runoff from the parking lot.
-Planter boxes can be installed on the building to treat the rooftop drainage area.
-A preliminary soil assessment suggests that the soils have suitable drainage characteristics for green infrastructure.
+Parking spaces in the parking lot can be converted to porous pavement to capture and infiltrate stormwater runoff from the parking lot.
+Downspout planter boxes can be installed at the entrance of the building to beautify the space and capture stormwater runoff from the roof.
+A preliminary soil assessment suggests that more soil testing would be required before determining the soil's suitability for green infrastructure.